Sharing the vintage love around today in old white crockery at home.

 What about other decor styles?
 I’m no expert but shabby chic comes to mind or use in a lacy white, romantic setting or for showcasing handkerchiefs or face washers.
 What about lining a small tureen with some vintage white lace or a linen serviette and fill with chocolates, dried flowers, sprays of lavender or potpourri?
 A shabby chic themed wedding or a rustic white themed wedding?
 What about in the bathroom, the washroom or laundry for guest hand towels, soaps, cotton balls, brushes?
 The image above from Farmhouse 5540 gives you some idea.

 Use for bulbs as in the image above from Fortlapin (via pinterest).
 Use for Flowers or decorative eggs or make a large birds nest.
-Use them at Easter time.
-Use them as table decoration or as a table centre piece.
+Use them at Easter time. as table decoration or as a table centre piece.

 You’ve probably noticed by now that I don’t overlook the simple beauty of old, damaged and discoloured pieces of faience and ironstone.
 The raw, aged and time-worn beauty of these pieces manifested in the defects, is what draws me to them.
 The more crackled and crazed the finish, the more brown and yellowed they are and as you see here, the more special they are.
 The image above is a small vignette at home here and is an example of what I like in these vintage items.